Djecksan/CustomStackView/README.md

 ### Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like CustomStackView in your projects.
+[CocoaPods](http://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries in your projects.
+See the [Get Started](http://cocoapods.org/#get_started) section for more details.

 #### Podfile